What is a resume?

 Write Your Own Resume or Hire a Professional Resume Writer?

-You might have all the very best information on one page, you have done well.
-A manager can sit there and notice there is something wrong.
+You might have all the very best information on one or two pages, which means you’ve done well, but a manager can sit there and notice there is something wrong.

-There are plenty of templates around, but these are generic, and they don’t always show you in the best light.
+There are plenty of templates around, but some of these are very generic, and they don’t always show you in the best light.

 There is a solution to make all this easier.
 You have worked hard in getting all your information together, and now you just need the finishing touches.